Odig0/arg25-Projects/enaid-typhoon/README.md

 ---

-## ⚠️ Versiones obligatorias

-Este proyecto SÍ requiere versiones exactas.
-Otras versiones producirán fallos en artefactos, pruebas o verificación.
+## Required Versions

+This project requires exact versions.
+Other versions will produce failures in artifacts, tests, or verification.

-### 🧮 Noir – **1.0.0-beta.9**
+### Noir - **1.0.0-beta.9**
-Se usa porque:
-- Cambió el formato de artefactos
+Used because:
+- Changed artifact format
-- Compatibilidad estable con Barretenberg 0.87.0
+- Stable compatibility with Barretenberg 0.87.0
-- Mejor soporte para inputs complejos
+- Better support for complex inputs
-- Nuevo módulo de compilación
+- New compilation module

-### 🔐 Barretenberg – **0.87.0**
+### Barretenberg - **0.87.0**
-Fundamental por:
+Fundamental because:
-- Implementación estable de UltraPlonk
+- Stable UltraPlonk implementation
-- API consistente para verificación WASM
+- Consistent API for WASM verification
-- Compatibilidad total con Noir beta 9
+- Full compatibility with Noir beta 9
-- Buen soporte en entornos Next.js
+- Good support in Next.js environments

-Si usas otra versión:
-- Las pruebas no verifican
-- Los artefactos no son compatibles
-- Puede fallar el verificador on-chain
+If you use another version:
+- Proofs won't verify
+- Artifacts are incompatible
+- On-chain verifier may fail

 ---

 ## Objectives

-Al finalizar ARG25 buscamos:
-- Dominio práctico y teórico de ZKPs
-- Construir un protocolo NFT privado, verificable y descentralizado
+By the end of ARG25 we aim for:
+- Practical and theoretical mastery of ZKPs
+- Build a private, verifiable, and decentralized NFT protocol
-- Integrar Noir + Barretenberg + Solidity con buenas prácticas
+- Integrate Noir + Barretenberg + Solidity with best practices
-- Entregar un MVP funcional y demostrable
+- Deliver a functional and demonstrable MVP

 ---

-## Weekly Progress

-### 📌 Week 1 (Ends Oct 31)
-**Goals**
-- Definir la idea ZK
-- Elegir stack compatible Noir + Barretenberg
-- Diseñar arquitectura inicial

-**Progress Summary**
-- Objetivos completados: diseño conceptual, prototipo base y selección tecnológica.

----

-### 📌 Week 2 (Ends Nov 7)
-**Goals**
-- *(Por completar)*

-**Progress Summary**
-- *(Por completar)*

----

-### 📌 Week 3 (Ends Nov 14)
-**Goals**
-- *(Por completar)*

-**Progress Summary**
-- *(Por completar)*

----

-## Final Wrap-Up

-Después de la semana 3:

-- **Main Repository:**
-- **Demo / Deployment:**
-- **Slides / Presentation:**

----

-## Learnings
-*(Por completar al final del programa)*

----

 ## Next Steps
-*(Roadmap posterior a ARG25)*
+Roadmap after ARG25

-- Extender pruebas
+- Extend tests
-- Integrar mobile
+- Integrate mobile
-- Desplegar versión multi-chain
+- Deploy multi-chain version
-- Optimizar pruebas y verificación
+- Optimize proofs and verification

 ---